 WHAT IS MERINO WOOL ROVING?

-Merino wool comes from Merino sheep, an Australian breed known producing the finest wool.
+Merino wool comes from Merino sheep, an Australian breed known for producing the finest wool.
 Roving is another word for unspun wool.
 It’s normally used to create yarns, sometimes in combination with other materials.

-The biggest drawback is that anything made form Merino wool roving cannot be washed, only dry-cleaned by a specialist.
+The biggest drawback is that anything made from Merino wool roving cannot be washed, only dry-cleaned by a specialist.
 The combination of heat, friction, and moisture will cause it to felt and lose its airiness and softness.

 WHAT IS OHHIO BRAID?

 If you’re more practically minded, Ohhio Braid is for you.
-The original concept behind it was to create a more durable version of merino wool roving, but something still as plush and cool-looking.
+The original concept behind it was to create a more durable version of Merino wool roving, but something still as plush and cool-looking.

 Ohhio Braid is unique in the sense that all of its outer and inner fibers are connected.
 The outer fibers are cotton interwoven with a polyamide/elastane thread to make a fabric very similar to jersey.
-The inner fibers are synthetic siliconized micro hollowfibre, which is treated at high temperatures.
+The inner fibers are synthetic siliconized micro hollow fibre, which is treated at high temperatures.
 It’s one of the most common fillings used in bedding.